 The production of river basin management plans is a requirement of the European Water Framework Directive (WFD).
 In Scotland we have produced two river basin management plans - one for the Scotland river basin district and one for the cross border Solway Tweed river basin district.
-These are supplemented by a suite of ten area management plans, one of which covers North Highland.
+These are supplemented by a suite of ten area management plans, one of which covers West Highland.
 These plans will help to deliver Water Framework Directive requirements of improving all water bodies to good ecological status by 2015, or, if not feasible by 2015 by extended timescales up to 2027, and preventing any deterioration.
 The directive allows us to set less stringent objectives if there are other reasons such as technical infeasibility or disproportionate cost which would prevent water bodies reaching good ecological status.
-The overall aim is for 98% of North Highland's waters to be in a good condition by 2027.
+The overall aim is for 99% of Highland's waters to be in a good condition by 2027.

-Further information is available at: www.sepa.org.uk/water/river_basin_planning.aspx http://www.sepa.org.uk/water/river basin planning/area advisory groups/north high land.aspx
+Further information is available at: www.sepa.org.uk/water/river_basin_planning.aspx

-The North Highland area management plan has three key components and is available on the SEPA website at:
+The West Highland area management plan has three key components and is available on the SEPA website.

-The three key components are:
+The three components are:

-- 1. Area management plan summary presents an overview of the North Highland advisory group area including classification, pressures, objectives, key measures and an outline of the work plan for the next year. - Catchment summaries these provide information on classification, pressures, measures and objectives for each catchment and their neighbouring coastal and transitional water bodies.
-They will be kept as live documents during this first river basin planning cycle. - Action plan details how the North Highland area advisory group will work together to deliver the area management plan and includes a record of where new actions are being developed.
+- 1. Area management plan summary presents an overview of the West Highland advisory group area including classification, pressures, objectives, key measures and an outline of the work plan for the next year. - Catchment summaries these provide information on classification, pressures, measures and objectives for each catchment and their neighbouring coastal and transitional water bodies.
+They will be kept as live documents during this first river basin planning cycle. - 3.
+Action plan details how the West Highland area advisory group will work together to deliver the area management plan and includes a record of where new actions are being developed.
 This will also be kept as a live document during the first river basin planning cycle.